solid-design-system/solid/CONTRIBUTING.md

 2. Once the release workflow is completed, it triggers the 'sync-to-azure' workflow.
 This workflow ensures synchronization between the main branch on GitHub and the main branch in the Azure DevOps repository.
 3. On Azure, the 'deploy-to-cdn.yml' pipeline is automatically triggered.
 This pipeline deploys the code and Storybook to the SDS CDN.

 > Note: The pipeline checks the last commit and sets one of 3 possible deployment type.
 This step ensures that a new version is deployed only when there is a new release and only the docs are deployed if there are docs-only changes.
 Otherwise, it would overwrite the current version with new code.
+The 3 types are:
+>
-The 3 types are `code`: This is the default deployment type and deploys the code and Storybook to the CDN, `docs`: This type is set when the last commit message starts with the word 'docs:' and deploys only the Storybook to the CDN and `none`: This type is set when the last commit message starts with anything else and skips the deployment to the CDN.
+> - `code`: This type is set when the last commit message starts with `chore(release/components)` it deploys to the CDN
+> - `docs`: This type is set when the last commit message starts with 'docs:' and deploys only the Storybook to the CDN
+> - `none`: This type is set when the last commit message starts with anything else and skips deployment to the CDN.

 4. For the main branch, the pipeline utilizes the 'push-to-storage-main.template.yml' template to deploy the code to the CDN.
 This template deploys the code into different folders to provide wildcard URLs: